rubycoder/opal-examples/README.md

 Using the opal-jquery gem we're now demonstrating interaction with elements on the page using Document and Element classes.
 We added two new gems to the Gemfile so dont forget to run bundler!

+4. Method based Event Handling Ruby Style

+With Opal, you can avoid writing anonymous callback functions entirely and just use standard object methods.
+Here's an example of how to do it.